GavinVasandani/riscv_cpu_gv/personal-statements/arnav.md

     Note that the assignment is asynchronous as per the specification.
 - ### Testing and verification:
   Apart from the instruction memory block, I handled design verification and testing for the single cycle CPU.
 To test the CPU, I used the src folder under rtl to write code in assembly.
 The code was written to be a part of the F1 program but also simultaneously allow me to test the three basic instructions needed by the CPU in order to implement the F1 program.
 These were: XOR, Shifts, Add/Sub, Branch, JAL and JALR.
 A more detailed explanation as to why and where these were used in particular:
-  - **fsm.s :** This program would switch the lights on sequentially till all it would reach a state where all 8 light on the LED array were turned on, at which it would wati a fixed amount of time before turning all of them off.
+  - **fsm.s :** This program would switch the lights on sequentially till all it would reach a state where all 8 light on the LED array were turned on, at which it would wait a fixed amount of time before turning all of them off.
+It can be found in rtl/src/myprog.
       ```asm
       main:
           addi a5, a5, 0xA